Azure/azure-sdk-for-net/eng/common/TestResources/Remove-TestResources.ps1.md

 ### EXAMPLE 1
 ```
-Remove-TestResources.ps1 -BaseName 'uuid123' -Force
+Remove-TestResources.ps1 keyvault -Force
-Use the currently logged-in account to delete the resource group by the name of
+Use the currently logged-in account to delete the resources created for Key Vault testing.
-'rg-uuid123'
 ```

 ### EXAMPLE 2